ethsana/sana-docs/docs/installation/docker.md

 Docker containers for Sana are hosted at [Docker Hub](https://hub.docker.com/r/ethsana/sana) for your convenience.

-If running a Sana *full node*, it is recommended that you make use of Ethereum's external signer, [Clef](/docs/installation/bee-clef).
-Skip ahead if you are comfortable with `docker` basics for instructions on how to use [docker-compose](/docs/installation/docker#docker-compose) to easily set up Bee with persistent storage and integration with the Sana Clef container.
+If running a Sana *full node*, it is recommended that you make use of Ethereum's external signer, [Clef](/docs/installation/ant-clef).
+Skip ahead if you are comfortable with `docker` basics for instructions on how to use [docker-compose](/docs/installation/docker#docker-compose) to easily set up Ant with persistent storage and integration with the Sana Clef container.

 ### Quick Start